-I have been brewing since 1994.
-I started with Belgian beers….
-Dubbels, Tripels, Quads, experimental Belgian strong ales, Belgian strong dark ales, hoppy ales, I tried all sorts of variations.
+Bill started brewing since 1994.
+Belgian beers….
+Dubbels, Tripels, Quads, experimental Belgian strong ales, Belgian strong dark ales, hoppy ales, he tried all sorts of variations.
 It’s amazing what Belgian yeasts can be coaxed to do with a little direction and motivation.

 Over the years I’ve built a modest beer cellar reflecting my interests in beer.
 Not only do I find it fun to see how a beer matures over time, I have found that I prefer my beers served between 55 and 60 degrees and enjoyed as they come up to room temp.
 I find this really helps show the full range of flavors and aromas in a beer.
 I take this consideration into mind when I design my beers as well.
 The refrigerator is only used for regular ales or lagers that I’m serving during summer.